 If you are seeking something to do this Labor Day weekend in Tampa, Florida, there are many hot spots.
 Music festivals and beach parties abound, and a diversity of activities from bowling marathons to fitness and health events promise a good time.
-Should you prefer to spend your holiday weekend doing something a little more outdoorsy, these 10 top parks in the Tampa area offer a chance to walk, run, and swim—among many other activities—to your heart's content.
+Should you prefer to spend your holiday weekend doing something a little more outdoorsy, these the Tampa area's top parks offer a chance to walk, run, and swim—among many other activities—to your heart's content.

 Drive from Tampa—about 40 minutes to Sunset Beach in Treasure Island—and watch the beach party really begin.
 There's daily live music, St. Louis-style ribs on the menu, movie nights, yoga classes, and all the activities you would want on a private beach with a view of the Gulf of Mexico.
 Guests receive free chairs and umbrellas.